Cara DeLizia: Later work

 DeLizia's other major role was as Marcy Kendall on the FOX drama Boston Public, where she played the assistant to Chi McBride's Principal Harper.

 She voiced Z, a minor character introduced in the spinoff Rugrats series, All Grown Up.
 In 2002, DeLizia co-starred in Anna's Dream alongside former Caitlin's Way star Lindsay Felton.

 Personal life

-DeLizia became engaged to Robert Chambers in 2001.
-The couple married in 2004 and lived in Burbank, California.
-In 2006, the couple divorced.

 In December 2009, she married Nick Rich.